kshao19/time_series_econometrics/ARCH-M Modeling.md

 <br/>

 ### Estimation using GARCH with and without ARCH-M Effect
-I used the Generalized AutoRegressive Conditional Heteroskedasticity (GARCH) model for $y_t$.
+I use the Generalized AutoRegressive Conditional Heteroskedasticity (GARCH) model for $y_t$.
 Using the BIC test, I found that the mean model of the historical values of the risk premium is an ARMA(1,2).
 ![image](https://github.com/user-attachments/assets/38812d75-eba7-4e14-9aaf-648961ee0b02)

 I first fitted a GARCH model **without** ARCH-M effect, i.e., assuming the reward does not depend on the risk.
 Therefore, I assume that the $y_t$ has a standard normal distribution as that of the underlying shock.